-The Engage Event will be the chance for managers to say what they will do about your feedback as well as outlining their plans to change the resources, environment and facilities that are available to you as students.
+The Student Forum will be the chance for managers to listen and respond to your feedback as well as outlining their plans to change the resources, environment and facilities that are available to you as students.

 At the end of the year your tutor completes an Evaluation & Review; your feedback plays an important role in this process.
 Each Evaluation & Review is shared with management and therefore has an impact on the way that the College evaluates its annual performance.